 Doing an ozone shock treatment in a vehicle is easy.
 Simply, set the generator on a seat or central location in the vehicle and turn it on as high as possible.
 One of the windows may be opened slightly to run an extension cord through, otherwise close all doors and windows.
 Run the ozone generator as much as possible during your rental period.
+We recommend that customers cycle two hours of run time and one hour of down time.
+Repeat as needed.
 If your vehicle has a recirculation feature for the HVAC turn that on while the vehicle is running for 20 minutes everyday.
 This will clean out any odors in the vents.

 After an ozone shock treatment, open the doors and windows for 20 minutes before driving the vehicle.
 If you leave the vehicle closed, we recommend that you wait a minimum of 45 minutes before entering the vehicle.

 Last Updated: April 20, 2016